Lyft tells employees not to 'gloat' over Uber crises

 While Lyft may be telling its employees not to rejoice over Uber's stumbles, the company has taken some subtle jabs.

-In a March interview with Time, Green described Lyft as "woke" and "a better boyfriend" than Uber.
+In a March interview with Time, Lyft's founders described the company as "woke" and "a better boyfriend" than Uber.
 After Uber finally rolled out tipping this week, Lyft was quick to note it has had the option for nearly "1800 days."